The 5 Best Vegetables for Dogs | Snack Guide

 Make sure that carrots don’t make up more than 5 or 10 percent of the calories your dog eats on any given day.
 This is something to keep in mind, especially if you’re using carrots as healthy dog treats.

-Key Nutrients: Vitamins A, C, B6, B5, E, Manganese, Potassium, Beta Carotene
+Key Nutrients in Sweet Potatoes for dogs: Vitamins A, C, B6, B5, E, Manganese, Potassium, Beta Carotene

 Sweet potatoes and dogs are sort of a match made in heaven.
 While they’re not equipped with every nutrient your dog needs, they certainly include many of them.